The Affairs of Dobie Gillis: Critical reaction

-The Pittsburgh Post-Gazette called the film "a small musical" that was "hung on the weakest imaginable plot," and said that it was "an insignificant piece of fluff" that was "hardly up to the standards of its principals, all of whom seem entirely too attractive and talented to be bothering with such nonsense."
+Win Fanning, writing for the Pittsburgh Post-Gazette, called the film "a small musical" that was "hung on the weakest imaginable plot," and said that it was "an insignificant piece of fluff" that was "hardly up to the standards of its principals, all of whom seem entirely too attractive and talented to be bothering with such nonsense."
 But the review credited the actors and director with nevertheless pulling off "a presentable entertainment."
-The film was playing Pittsburgh as a double feature with Tarzan and the She-Devil.

-More recently, an Allmovie review criticized the film's "desperate, artificial perkiness -- the kind of Hollywood-derived energy that annoys by its phoniness."
-The review goes on to say "Ultimately, though, the trite (and often unbelievable) situations, lame jokes, and banal dialogue overwhelm the good will that the musical numbers engender.
-Extremely undemanding audiences, or those with a very strong nostalgic bent for the good old days, may enjoy The Affairs of Dobie Gillis, but most are advised to give it a pass."

 Legacy

 Bob Fosse's biographers have dismissed the film, his movie acting debut, as "a minor-league comedy with a few old songs thrown in" and as "a movie destined to achieve a Zenlike oblivion."

-In the "You Can't Do Wrong Doin' Right" number, choreographed by Alex Romero, Fosse displays the explosive style for which he later became known.
-In his book Big Deal: Bob Fosse and Dance in the American Musical, author Kevin Winkler observes that while Bobby Van tap dances as well as Fosse in that number, Van "dances only with his feet while Fosse dances with his whole body."
+In his book Big Deal: Bob Fosse and Dance in the American Musical, author Kevin Winkler observes that in the "You Can't Do Wrong Doin' Right" number, choreographed by Alex Romero, Fosse displays the explosive style for which he later became known.
+He observes that while Bobby Van tap dances as well as Fosse in that number, Van "dances only with his feet while Fosse dances with his whole body."
+However, in her book The Movie Musical!, film historian Jeanine Basinger writes that while the film comes close to accomplishing the "Fosse style," his "herky-jerky movements and weirdly twisted body positions were overshadowed by the emerging stardom of perky Debbie Reynolds and hot-tapping Bobby Van."

 Fosse was disillusioned by his experience making Dobie Gillis and Give a Girl a Break, which was filmed earlier but released after Dobie Gillis.
 Noting that his screen time was far less in Dobie than in the other film, Fosse later remarked, "My parts were getting smaller.
 I knew what that meant."